To be Eligible for the Program, you must:

-- For both options, a course in personality theory and an undergraduate or graduate level statistics course that includes analysis of variance is required (as of Fall 2016 application statistics prerequisite will no longer be required); in addition, a course in child development.
+- PPS applicants are required to complete a course in child development.
 Effective for Fall 2018 admission, all PPS applicants must have passed the CBEST as a prerequisite.
 For students entering Fall 2017, the CBEST must be passed prior to entering the supervised field work (typically the second year of the program), is required for the PPS School Counseling option.
 Students accepted into the School Counseling track will need to provide evidence of a current and valid Certificate of Clearance.
 Prerequisites need to be completed by the end of the first semester should an applicant be accepted into the program.

 - Have a BA degree - preferably in psychology or other related behavioral sciences.
 School counseling students shold have some first hand knowledge of the K-12 school system.